Chair Yoga Poses

 • Go back to the center and do it again on the opposite side.

-• Put your hands on your thighs or knees and take a breath.
+• Rest your hands on your knees or thighs and take a deep breath.

 • Take a breath.